Network Time Protocol (NTP)

 What is Network Time Protocol (NTP)?

-Network Time Protocol (NTP) is a protocol used to synchronize computer clock times in a network.
-It belongs to and is one of the oldest parts of the TCP/IP protocol suite.
+Network Time Protocol (NTP) is an internet protocol used to synchronize with computer clock time sources in a network.
+It belongs to and is one of the oldest parts of the TCP/IP suite.
 The term NTP applies to both the protocol and the client-server programs that run on computers.

-NTP, which was developed by David Mills at the University of Delaware in 1981, is designed to be highly fault-tolerant and scalable.
+David Mills, professor at the University of Delaware, developed NTP in 1981.
+It is designed to be highly fault-tolerant and scalable, while supporting time synchronization.

 How does NTP work?

 The following three steps are involved in the NTP time synchronization process:

 - The NTP client initiates a time-request exchange with the NTP server.

 - The client is then able to calculate the link delay and its local offset and adjust its local clock to match the clock at the server's computer.

 - As a rule, six exchanges over a period of about five to 10 minutes are required to initially set the clock.